Shellanigans/PIK/README.md

 {STATEMENT END}
 ```

-And when enclosed by the {STATEMENTS} blocks, a complete statements section would look like:
+A complete statements section would look like:

 ```
-{STATEMENTS}
 {STATEMENT NAME IF_ELSE_STATEMENT_NAME}
     {NUMERIC}
     {OP1 3}
     {CMP LT}
     {OP2 5}
         This is what to type or the actions or functions or statements to call on true condition {ELSE}
         This is what to type or the actions or functions or statements to call on false condition {STATEMENT END}
-{STATEMENTS END}
 ```

 (Remember: You CAN use leading tabs and spaces in both the commands textbox and the functions textbox)